St Peter Julian's Church

 St Peter Julian's Church is a Roman Catholic church and shrine of eucharistic adoration in Sydney in the care of the Congregation of the Blessed Sacrament.

 The church is located at 641 George Street, Haymarket, in the heart of Chinatown.
 Designed by Terence Daly, it was completed in early 1964.
 It is named after the congregation's founder, St Peter Julian Eymard, who was canonised in 1962.

-A religious community of priests and brothers (currently under the leadership of Fr Joe Fernando SSS]) live in the monastery attached to St Peter Julian's Church.
+A religious community of priests and brothers (currently under the leadership of Fr Iggy Tuan Vu, SSS]) live in the monastery attached to St Peter Julian's Church.